The 10 questions to ask your unfaithful spouse after the cheating has stopped

 As the victim of infidelity, there are questions to ask after an affair and questions not to ask after an affair.

-Asking these questions is essential if you are to ever get past the trauma of having been betrayed out of your mind.
+Asking these questions is essential if you are to ever get past the trauma of having been betrayed.
 As well, if you ever find it in your heart to forgive your partner who cheated, you must know what you are forgiving him or her for.

 However, you do not need to know every detail.
 You need to use common sense.
 If you ask questions such as, “Do you think your outside lover is more beautiful or attractive than I am?”
 If your partner answers “yes,” you will likely be haunted by his or her answer for the rest of your life.
 This is an example of a question that you do not need to know the answer to.
 Another example is asking your partner about the sexual positions they were in when they made love; the answer will cripple your future lovemaking with your partner.

 Before you ask infidelity questions, warn your partner who betrayed you to only tell the truth